Clinical Conditions 1 (11545.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-This unit is being delivered in a blended format:
+This unit is being delivered in a hybrid format:

 Pre-prepared online learning modules (recorded presentations, readings and resources, with guided learning questions)

-On campus tutorial discussion sessions to cover questions or key areas from the online learning modules
+On-campus tutorial discussion each fortnight to cover student questions or key areas from the online learning module topic(s) associated with the tutorial.

 Students are expected to participate in these sessions by coming prepared with questions, or specific areas of the online learning module that they would like to revise/discuss.
 This tutorial is not a lecture.

-Students will be expected to participate in the integrated case-based workshop classes each week by being prepared with pre-developed case studies, engaging in discussions and sharing ideas and experiences with their peers to promote further professional development.
+Students will be expected to participate in the weekly on-campus workshop classes, and are encouraged to engage in small group and class discussions, share ideas and experiences with their peers to optimise their learning.

-Engagement with all online learning and campus-based classes is recommended to support student learning and preparation for undertaking assessment and exam requirements, as well as developing applied knowledge and practice competencies for placement and future work as an accredited exercise physiologist.
-When students attend clinical placements, the areas covered in this unit (along with other clinical units) are assumed knowledge by the placement supervisors.
+Engagement with all online learning and campus-based classes is recommended to support student learning and preparation for undertaking the assessment and exam requirements of the unit; but importantly also for developing applied knowledge, case management skills and practical competencies in preparation for their clinical placements and for future work as an accredited exercise physiologist.
+When students attend clinical placements, the areas covered in this unit (along with other clinical units undertaken in 3rd year) are assumed knowledge by the placement supervisors.

 Online learning modules (including recorded presentations and the key readings/resources) present only a summary of key information.
 There are further readings from the recommended textbook, supplementary learning resources and videos that will be provided or suggested that can assist students in consolidating the topics covered in this unit.
 Students are also encouraged to undertake further self-directed learing for topics they are finding challenging or complex.